 Note: This article appeared in the Summer 2017 Issue of Indiana and Yoga Magazine.
 Thank you to to Ryan and Candice Baggett for publishing my writing.
-The version here differs slightly from the published version.
+The version here, updated on 11 Dec 2017 differs slightly from the published version.

-Being present and engaged in the world doesn’t just happen.
+Being present and engaged in the world takes practice.
 Our minds are complicated.
 Our lives are messy.
 Our attention can be diverted by even tiny senses, cravings, and aversions.
 Everything around us is changing.
 How do you surf in this roiling ocean?
 How can you adapt to whatever comes?
 Meditating is a way.
-It’s a tool, really, a means of understanding how your mind works and reacts to things.
-Since everything you experience goes through it, becoming more skillful through meditation can allow you to create conditions that empower you to turn towards life, to be more generous, patient, diligent, understanding, wise, and loving.
+It is the practice of noticing what is here with you right now, particularly in the mind: the sensations, feelings, and thoughts that come and go and move you when you’re not paying attention.
+Since everything you experience goes through the mind, becoming more skillful through meditation can empower you to turn towards life, to be more generous, patient, diligent, understanding, wise, and loving.
+Although meditation is a practice found in a number of religious traditions, meditation is not religious.
+It is also not anti-religious.
+It is something available to everyone interested in transforming their mind into an ally.

 Like warming up before running a race, there are a few things that can you can do to prepare your mind-body complex for sitting with your mind.
 The following things are things I’ve found to be helpful over years of meditating and meditating with others.